Revealing Patient-Reported Experiences in Healthcare from Social Media using the DAPMAV Framework: DAPMAV Framework

 Data acquisition is the second stage of the DAPMAV process, summarised in the second column of Figure \ref{fig:swim}.
 In the data acquisition process, we retrieve the Reddit posts in the subreddit that we wish to analyse from the period specified in the design phase.
 We obtain the Reddit posts using the Pushshift Application Protocol Interface (API), an interface to the Pushshift archiving platform that provides researchers access to Reddit data \cite{baumgartner2020pushshift}.
 The choice of the Pushshift API may be favourable to Reddit's API as it offers a greater rate of post-acquisition \cite{baumgartner2020pushshift}.

-Social-media datasets are vast and may have entries in the order of millions or billions.
+Social media datasets are vast and may have entries in the order of millions or billions.
 Computationally demanding algorithms inhibit the rapid exploration of large text datasets.
 To avoid lengthy processing, we can thin out our text data to reduce the size of the dataset, if necessary.
-As a means of thinning out our dataset, we can sample the documents in our corpus without replacement.
+As a means of thinning out our dataset, we can sample a fraction of the documents in our corpus without replacement.
+By sampling in this fashion, we obtain a representative subset of documents across our timeline with reduced computational overhead.
 The number of samples we take will determine the speed of our analysis.
 The amount that is thinned out, if thinning is necessary at all, will be determined by the researcher's intent.
 If, in the later analysis, we find results lack specificity, we may want to thin the dataset out less.
+For example, if a community features hundreds of thousands of posts, we may wish to sample a few thousand posts for an initial rapid analysis, decide if we wish to continue using this dataset, and if so, potentially increase the sample size to tens of thousands for a more in-depth analysis.

 Reddit posts also may be tagged in certain ways.
 As an example, the subreddit `/r/COVID19Positive' can have posts tagged with the flairs `Question-for medical research', `Tested Positive - Family', `Presumed Positive - From Doctor', `Tested Positive - Me', `Question-to those who tested positive', and finally `Tested Positive'.
 These flairs give us additional data about posts we may want to consider.
 In particular, if we are only interested in posts relating to a particular flair, we can filter out the other flairs to reduce the run time of the models and potentially improve the specificity of the results.
 However, in cases with limited data, including additional yet largely relevant flairs may improve the model's performance.